 The Chalfont Project focuses on behaviours in all the change programmes they implement with clients.

-Behaviours for Success delivers effective and sustainable change, whilst it also enables the client to lead the process themselves in future situations.
+Our behavioural change programmes delivers effective and sustainable change, whilst also enabling the client to lead the process themselves in future situations.

 With Behavioural Change, the focus is on changing the behaviours first.
 In this way, new processes and systems can be rolled-out ‘sustained’ by the new behaviours.